The Babel Parser

 Error codes

-Error codes are useful for handling the errors thrown by @babel/parser
+Error codes are useful for handling the errors thrown by @babel/parser.

-There are two error codes, code
+There are two error codes, code and reasonCode.

 - Rough classification of errors (e.g.